praveensisupalan/praveensisupalan/README.md

 - 👋 Hi, I’m @praveen
 - 👀 I’m interested in ...#programming#science#movies
 - 🌱 I’m currently learning ...pragramming
-- 💞️ I’m looking to collaborate on ...ig @ itispraveen0
+- 💞️ I’m looking to collaborate on ...
+Codeing web development
-- 📫 How to reach me ... praveensisupalan34@gmail.com or ig itispraveen0
+- 📫 How to reach me ... praveensisupalan34@gmail.com

 <!---
 praveensisupalan/praveensisupalan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.